| S (continued) |

 Taylor), the institutionalized niece of rich widow Mrs. Violet

-Venable (Katharine Hepburn), wandering in a mental asylum with
+Venable (Katharine Hepburn), walking across a catwalk in a mental

-horrifying incident (cannibalistic homicide by Mexican youths) from
+horrifying incident (cannibalistic homicide by ravenous Spanish youths)

 |